lozeone/affiliate/README.md

-  while 'webform_submissions' could add conversions for submitting a webform, both awarding a different commission amount (or no commission at all if you just want to track how many times the action occured).
+  while 'webform_submissions' could add conversions for submitting a webform, both awarding a different commission amount (or no commission at all if you just want to track how many times the action occurred).
 - The main module itself does not automatically create conversions.
 The creation of conversions should be handled by submodules.
 For example, the included **commerce_affiliate** submodule creates conversions for commerce orders.
-But its mainly left up to you to decide what you consider a 'conversion'
+But it's mainly left up to you to decide what you consider a 'conversion'

 ### affiliate_campaign ###